lonekorean/atom-autocomplete-boilerplate/README.md

 ## Installation

+Atom provides a built-in way to download and install packages, but for local development, you'll want to do it this way.

 1. Clone this repo.
 2. Make sure you have apm installed.
     - On Mac, you might need to start Atom and go to Atom &gt; Install Shell Commands.